 Pumpkin Pie Oatmeal combines all the flavors of a classic pumpkin pie filling into a healthy breakfast that is ready in five minutes.

-As I shared last week, I have never part someone who looks forward to pumpkin spice season all year long, but lately I am becoming more of a pumpkin person than I ever expected.
+As I shared last week, I have never been someone who looks forward to pumpkin spice season all year long, but lately, I am becoming more of a pumpkin person than I ever expected.
 And this is coming from someone who thought pumpkin pie was the absolute worst excuse for a pie until about three years ago.
 Now I love a good slice of pumpkin pie of a cold day, but it definitely took some time and convincing.

 - If you don't like bananas, you can replace the banana with an extra 1/2 cup of pumpkin puree or unsweetened applesauce.
 Just note that you may need to add some extra maple syrup or sweetener depending on how sweet you like your oats.

 - Some people don't love the cloves and allspice in pumpkin pie spice.
-Instead you can just cinnamon or a combination of cinnamon and nutmeg.
+Instead, you can just cinnamon or a combination of cinnamon and nutmeg.